rayray39/gympal/README.md

 # Specifications
 ## General
-### Specification 1: Registration - users can either register as a _Client_ or a _Trainer_.
+#### Specification 1: Registration - users can either register as a _Client_ or a _Trainer_.

 ## Client
-### Specification 1: Marketplace page - where clients can view all the trainers that are registered on GymPal.
+#### Specification 1: Marketplace page - where clients can view all the trainers that are registered on GymPal.
-### Specification 2: Marketplace Filter - clients can filter for trainers in the marketplace based on years of experience and description.
+#### Specification 2: Marketplace Filter - clients can filter for trainers in the marketplace based on years of experience and description.
-### Specification 3: Starred page - clients can star trainers they want and view them on this page.
+#### Specification 3: Starred page - clients can star trainers they want and view them on this page.
-### Specification 4: Bookings page - clients can see all the bookings (rejected or successful) that they requested.
+#### Specification 4: Bookings page - clients can see all the bookings (rejected or successful) that they requested.
-### Specification 5: Profile page Booking - clients can click on the username of the trainer and book the trainer through a form.
+#### Specification 5: Profile page Booking - clients can click on the username of the trainer and book the trainer through a form.
-### Specification 6: Review - clients can leave a review on a trainer's page, through a form.
+#### Specification 6: Review - clients can leave a review on a trainer's page, through a form.
 Clients will be able to see reviews left by other clients.

 ![GymPal 2](https://github.com/rayray39/gympal/assets/108506541/7ce6cf0d-92f5-4de5-a388-f6e4d9962e09)

 ## Trainer
-### Specification 1: Unconfirmed Bookings page - trainers can see all bookings that they can accept and decline.
+#### Specification 1: Unconfirmed Bookings page - trainers can see all bookings that they can accept and decline.
-### Specification 2: Schedule page - accepted bookings by the trainer will be displayed on this page.
+#### Specification 2: Schedule page - accepted bookings by the trainer will be displayed on this page.
-### Specification 3: Profile page - trainer can edit information about themselves (years of experience, description and hourly rate).
+#### Specification 3: Profile page - trainer can edit information about themselves (years of experience, description and hourly rate).

 ![GymPal 3](https://github.com/rayray39/gympal/assets/108506541/f974b038-3377-4353-9017-bfae3aba1d93)

-# File Structure
-`gym` is the name of the application and `capstone` is the name of the project.
-`gym/models.py` contains the Django models used.
-There are 3 models created for GymPal.
-1. User - represents either the client or the trainer.
-2. Star - a Star object captures the relationship between the trainer that has been starred by a client.
-3. Booking - a Booking object captures the relationship and information regarding a booking made between a client and a trainer.
-4. Review - a Review object represents the relationship and information regarding a review left by a client, the content and the trainer's page.

-`gym/views.py` contains all the view functions necessary for processing of data and transferring of data back to the client-side.

 # Lessons Learnt
 1. Using vanilla JavaScript to create dynamic web interfaces, including the use of buttons, textareas, and forms.